Orange-OpenSource/a11y-guidelines/src/en/articles/carousel.md

 ---
 title: "Best practices for carousels"
-abstract: "Carousels: what are they and how to implement them properly?"
+abstract: "Carousels: what they are and how to implement them correctly"
 titleBeforeTag: true
 date: "2026-01-01"
 tags: